hananitallyson/hananitallyson/README.md

 <hr>

 <p align="center">
-Hello there! 👋 My name is Hanani, a programming student from Brazil.
-I'm passionate about technology, and I'm always looking to learn more about technology, development, etc. I born in 2004.
+<strong>Hello there! 👋 My name is Hanani, a programming student from Brazil.</strong> I'm passionate about technology, and I'm always looking to learn more about technology, development, etc. I born in 2004.
 I'm taking my 4th year of Internet Computing at IFRN/CA. I'm also a full time nerd!
 I'm a Dungeon Master (Tabletop RPG).
 I love kpop and Asian Dramas!
 My favorite fruit is watermelon.
 My favorite anime is Hunter x Hunter.
 </p>

 <hr>